 Total Disability Compensation

-These benefits are issued if you become permanently disabled, either partially or totally, due to a work-related injury or illness.
+These benefits are issued if you become permanently disabled, either partially or totally, due to a work-related personal injury or illness.
 You may be eligible to receive 80 percent of your average weekly wage prior to being injured up to a maximum of 90 percent of the state’s average weekly wage for a total disability.

 Michigan law does limit total disability compensation to certain conditions: